Eastern state halts operations at six Coal India mines

-BHUBANESWAR, India (Reuters) - Authorities in India’s eastern Odisha state halted operations at six mines of Coal India (COAL.NS), the world’s largest coal miner, after its environmental clearances expired, a senior government official said on Sunday.
+BHUBANESWAR, India, Sept 2 (Reuters) - Authorities in India’s eastern Odisha state halted operations at six mines of Coal India, the world’s largest coal miner, after its environmental clearances expired, a senior government official said on Sunday.

 Any production disruption at state-run Coal India, which has repeatedly fallen short of supply targets, would mean higher dependence on imports as Asia’s third-largest economy struggles to meet domestic demand.